-MBIE completed an Assessment of the Strategy and Management of the Marsden Fund in 2017.
+In 2017, we completed an assessment of the strategy and management of the Marsden Fund.
 The Minister of Science and Innovation has published the report and endorsed its recommendations.

-The Report found that the Marsden Fund is effective at selecting high-quality research, but recommended some changes to ensure it continues to deliver benefits for New Zealand.
+The report found the Marsden Fund is effective at selecting high-quality research, but recommended some changes to ensure it continues to deliver benefits for New Zealand.

-- Developing an Investment Plan that sets out the strategic direction of the Fund, addresses the issues identified in the Assessment Report, and shows how the Fund will be managed to achieve its objectives.
+developing an Investment Plan that sets out the fund's strategic direction, addresses the issues identified in the assessment report, and shows how the fund will be managed to achieve its objectives

 Funding for international partnerships

-A number of Catalyst Fund programmes are administered by the Royal Society of New Zealand, on MBIE's behalf.
+On our behalf, the Royal Society administers a number of Catalyst Fund programmes.
 Information about these programmes can be found on the Royal Society of New Zealand website.

 The Royal Society also provides expert independent advice to Government and enables the scientific community to have a voice in the national science debate.

 Fellowships for Excellence encourage the career development of New Zealand Aotearoa’s talented early and mid-career researchers.